BaRatin-tools/BaRatinAGE/README.md

 ### Developpement

-For more information on BaRatinAGE delelopment, please see the file `CONTRIBUTING.md` on the github page [https://github.com/BaRatin-tools/BaRatinAGE/](https://github.com/BaRatin-tools/BaRatinAGE/).
+For more information on BaRatinAGE development, please see the file `CONTRIBUTING.md` on the github page [https://github.com/BaRatin-tools/BaRatinAGE/](https://github.com/BaRatin-tools/BaRatinAGE/).